v3io/locator/README.md

 # locator
 Kubernetes local service locator

-add new new new new
+add new new new new new